SamDukJin/SamDukJin/README.md

-- 👋 Hi, I’m @SamDukJin
+-  Hi, my name is Thanaphat Chongkananurak
-- 👀 I’m interested in Software programming.
-Currently studying Y1 at KMITl.
+-  I’m interested in Software programming.
+Currently studying Y2 at KMITL.
-- 🌱 I’m currently learning Python, Rust, and C++, JavaScript, HTML, CSS, what the hell is FastAPI, and soon React...
+-  I’m currently learning Python, Rust, and C++, JavaScript, HTML, CSS, what the hell is FastAPI, React, a bit of C